Mayo Clinic Care Network Content

 If you choose to offer your baby a pacifier, keep these tips in mind:

-- Don't use a pacifier as a first line of defense.
+• Don't use a pacifier as a first choice for soothing your baby.
 Sometimes a change of position or a rocking session can calm a crying baby.
-Offer a pacifier to your baby only after or between feedings.
+Offer a pacifier to your baby only after feedings or between feedings.

-- Let your baby set the pace.
-If your baby's not interested in the pacifier, don't force it.
+• Let your baby set the pace.
+If your baby shows no interest in the pacifier, don't force it.

-- Keep it clean.
-Until your baby is 6 months old and his or her immune system matures, frequently boil pacifiers or run them through the dishwasher.
+• Keep it clean.
+A baby's immune system isn't fully formed until 6 months of age.
+So until your baby is 6 months old, boil pacifiers often or wash them in the dishwasher.
 After age 6 months, simply wash pacifiers with soap and water.
-Resist the temptation to "rinse" the pacifier in your own mouth.
-You'll only spread more germs to your baby.
+It may feel easy at times to "rinse" the pacifier in your own mouth.
+But doing this only spreads more germs to your baby.

-- Keep it safe.
-Replace pacifiers often and use the appropriate size for your baby's age.
-Watch for signs of deterioration.
+• Keep it safe.
+Replace pacifiers often and use the right size for your baby's age.
+Watch for signs that the pacifier is breaking down.
 Also use caution with pacifier clips.
 Never attach a pacifier to a string or strap long enough to get caught around your baby's neck.